stonepros/stone/doc/releases/octopus.rst

   fsck will warn but not fail on legacy stores, and repair will convert to per-pool stats.

-* The disaster-recovery related 'ceph mon sync force' command has been replaced with 'ceph daemon <...> sync_force'.
+* The disaster-recovery related 'stone mon sync force' command has been replaced with 'stone daemon <...> sync_force'.

 * The ``osd_recovery_max_active`` option now has
   ``osd_recovery_max_active_hdd`` and ``osd_recovery_max_active_ssd``